cavo789/blog/blog/2024/09/19/vscode-jetbrains-font/index.md

 It's easy: go to [https://www.jetbrains.com/lp/mono/#how-to-install](https://www.jetbrains.com/lp/mono/#how-to-install) and click on the `Download font` button.

 Once downloaded, go to your downloads folder and unzip the file then jump in the `JetBrainsMono` newly created folder and go in the `fonts/ttf`.
-You'll find there several sub-folders.
+You'll find there several subfolders.
 Under Windows, just open the first folder, select all files and do a right-click.
 From the contextual menu, select `Install` as you can see below:

 ![Install JetBrains Mono font](./images/install_font.png)